secretstartups/handbook/business-technology/data-team/platform/jupyter-guide/index.html.md

 ### Installation Instructions
 1. Clone the repo to your local machine `git clone git@gitlab.com:gitlab-data/data-science.git`
-1. Run `cd data-science`
+2. Run `cd data-science`
-1. Based on which version you would like to install, run one of the following:
+3. Based on which version you would like to install, run one of the following:
     - For full install: run `make setup-jupyter-local`
     - For lightweight install: run `make setup-jupyter-local-no-conda`
-1. Run `make jupyter-local`
+4. Run `make jupyter-local`
-1. Jupyter should launch automatically.
-If it does not, first make sure that Google Chrome is your default browser (go to "System Preferences", click "General" and choose Google Chrome from dropdown menu in section "Default web browser").
-Then, in Chrome, copy paste the url and token found in terminal once the docker image creates.
+5. Jupyter should launch automatically.
+If it does not:
+   1. First make sure that Google Chrome is your default browser (go to "System Preferences", click "General" and choose Google Chrome from dropdown menu in section "Default web browser").
+   2. Then, in Chrome, copy paste the url and token found in terminal once the docker image creates.
 It should look something like `http://127.0.0.1:8888/lab?token=5c7f7da79f4a0968501f087f3c79ee4dd8bd7a63e0f088a8`.
 The token will change each time you spin up the docker container.

 #### Connecting to Snowflake
 1. Make sure you have setup a `{User}/.dbt/profiles.yml` file which **does not** include your password.
 You can use the example provide [here](https://gitlab.com/gitlab-data/analytics/-/blob/master/admin/sample_profiles.yml) as reference